attilammagyar/js80p/README.md

     * various distortions,
     * 2 more filters,
     * chorus,
-    * stereo echo (with distortion and side-chaining),
+    * stereo echo (with distortion, side-chaining, and reversible delay lines),
     * stereo reverb (with distortion and side-chaining),
     * volume controls at various points of the signal chain.
  * 12 envelopes with customizable shapes.